+Ratchet straps can seem deceptively simple tools.
+But there’s a lot of complexity under the surface!
 Ratchet straps are very familiar to flatbed truck drivers who use them to tie down everything from steel coil to landscaping products.
 You might even make the case that ratchet straps are among the most important cargo control tools a trucker can have on board.
 But there is a lot to know about these straps, how they are made, how they are rated, and so on.

 As a leading provider of cargo control supplies for truck drivers, we thought it might be interesting to help our customers test their knowledge of ratchet straps.
 Below is a selection of interesting things you may or may not know about these incredibly useful tools.

-The Differences in Webbing Material
+1. The Differences in Webbing Material

 The polyester material from which ratchet straps are made is known in the industry as webbing.
 If you are even remotely observational, you have probably noticed that the webbing of a ratchet strap is fairly similar to the webbing used to make seat belts.
 You may have even noticed that webbing material is used in the manufacture of tarps, tents, backpacks, etc. But did you know that not all webbing is equal in terms of strength?